 August West’s blog focuses on thrillers, mysteries, westerns, and other tough guy novels, mostly in paperbacks with lurid covers, mostly from the late 1940s through the early 1970s.
 Like Don Napoli’s Reading California Fiction, it’s a well-presented, well-written site whose entries manage to treat each book intelligently with a concision I envy.

-This site is run by Kate Macdonald, an English lecturer at Ghent University and “a lifelong browser in second-hand bookshops.”
+This site is run by Kate Macdonald, an English lecturer at Reading University and “a lifelong browser in second-hand bookshops.”
 “Each week,” she writes, “I post a new podcast on a forgotten book that I think deserves new readers.
 The podcasts last for about 10 minutes, and appear in the feed first thing on a Friday.”
 The podcasts so far have covered such books as Vern Sneider’s Tea House of the August Moon and an obscure 1941 novella by Colette, Julie de Carneilhan.
+She now posts at katemacdonald.net, but the podcasts are all still available.

 The collective effort of three Tumblr members, this blog regularly brings back from obscurity writers from the near and distant past, with a definite emphasis on European novelists, and notes that “No one reads” them.
 One hopes that this blog will help prove its own statements untrue.